Many of us don’t want to admit we

 again?
 I missed the last part of what you said,” Robin muttered.

-“Oh, for heavens
+“Oh, for heaven's

 sake.
 That proves my point.
 Those things don’t work.”